trudkoveb/fiksar-lp/README.md

-# Ready gulp-project
+# Fiksar landing page

 1. Deploy a project
+    a.
+For dev :
     'npm install'  - install all dependencies
-    'gulp sass' - collect styles
-    'gulp pug-html' - only if .pug templates in project 'gulp watch' - run project
+    'gulp watch' - run project

+    b.
+To collect :
+    'npm install'  - install all dependencies
+    'gulp build'  - collect sources to ready project to folder /dist

 2. Tasks